Each year people 'adopt' a light from the world-famous Christmas tree display in central Italy.

 The 'roots' of the tree stretch from near Gubbio's ancient walls while its star reaches the basilica of the town's patron saint, S. Ubaldo, at the peak of the mountain.

-Each of the tree's lights has been sponsored by locals who dedicate a light to their loved ones, with messages ranging from welcoming new-born babies to saluting dearly-missed grandparents looking down from heaven.
+Each of the tree's lights has been 'adopted' by locals who dedicate a light to their loved ones, with messages ranging from welcoming new-born babies to saluting dearly-missed grandparents looking down from heaven.

-The town of Gubbio is usually bedecked in beautiful Christmas lights but that has all been cancelled this year due to the ongoing covid-19 crisis in Italy.
+The town of Gubbio is usually bedecked in beautiful Christmas lights and figures from the Bible story but that has all been cancelled this year due to the ongoing covid-19 crisis in Italy.

 The Christmas tree will remain lit from dusk to late at night, until January 2021.